Football Game Notes - 09/09/13

-Prior to joining Utah State's staff, Wells spent four seasons at Iowa State (2009-12) working with the tight ends for the previous two years after coaching the wide receivers during his first two seasons.
+Prior to joining Utah State’s staff, Wells spent four seasons at Iowa State (2009-12), working with the tight ends for two years after coaching the wide receivers during his first two seasons.
 Wells also helped the Cyclones to back-to-back bowl games as they played in the 2011 New Era Pinstripe Bowl against Rutgers and the 2012 Auto Zone Liberty Bowl against Tulsa.

 At Iowa State, Wells mentored Cyclone tight end Ernst Brun, who earned honorable mention all-Big 12 honors as he caught 26 passes for 330 yards (25.4 ypg) with six touchdowns.
 Brun was also named ISU’s Offensive Player of the Game at the Auto Zone Liberty Bowl as he had four receptions for 102 yards, which included a 69-yard touchdown.
 Brun was invited to the Oakland Raiders camp following his senior season.

 As wide receivers coach at Iowa State during the 2009 and 2010 seasons, Wells coached wide receivers Darius Darks and Darius Reynolds, who finished their careers combining for 208 receptions for 2,396 yards and 16 touchdowns.
-Darks now stands tied for seventh on the all-time Iowa State career reception list.
+Wells also coached Josh Lenz who had 96 receptions for 1,213 yards and 10 touchdowns during his ISU career.
+Lenz is now with the Houston Texans in the NFL.

 Prior to his stint at Iowa State, Wells spent six years at Louisiana-Monroe serving as an offensive graduate assistant in 2003 before being elevated to a full-time assistant coach from 2004-08.
 During his last two years at ULM, Wells served as the Warhawks’ recruiting coordinator, as well as wide receivers coach, and helped bring in the highest-rated recruiting classes in school history.